SiteGround has a security plugin that you can use even if you are not using SiteGround to host your WordPress Sites.

 The Login Security also has a pretty clean interface.
 There are a couple of options that you can switch on and off and some options that you have to configure.

-You can limit the login access to certain IP’s so make sure you have an statis so you don’t block yourself out.
+You can limit the login access to certain IP addresses so make sure you have an static IP address so you don’t block yourself out.